Skip to main content

 Find out more

-To participate in the Student Training Program, ask your science coordinator, technology coordinator or careers adviser for more information.
+To participate in the Student Training Program, ask your science coordinator, technology coordinator, or careers adviser for more information.

-To nominate one of your students, please call us on 02 6270 2858 or email us.
+To be notified when applications are open or to nominate one of your students, please email us.